sveltejs/rfcs/text/0000-declarative-actions.md

 <div use:parametersExample="{fontSizePixels}">1 argument</div>
 ```

 Another option would be to rework the parameters completely.
 An idea I had, which could even potentially be used with the current actions, would be to use [Custom Data Attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*).
 The action could capture the respectively named Data Attribute.
-A parameter called `foo` would have the value of an attribute called `data-foo`.
+A parameter called `foo` would have the value of an attribute called `data-foo` (or even `data-[actionname]-foo` to prevent name collisions, if the consumer wants to use Data Attributes for other purposes, maybe even other actions).

 Example Consumer (the Action would be the same as the Declarative Action above):